catberry/catberry/docs/service-module-placeholder.md

 If you want to write isomorphic modules that work at server and in browser it is obvious that you should implement your business logic somewhere else.

-Catberry proposes to use [Service-oriented architecture] (http://en.wikipedia.org/wiki/Service-Oriented_Architecture) where every module can work with set of independent services (or one service) that implement some business logic.
+Catberry proposes to use [Service-Oriented Architecture] (http://en.wikipedia.org/wiki/Service-Oriented_Architecture) where every module can work with set of independent services (or one service) that implement some business logic.